 Meet with Elders

-It it only takes 2 people to catch a whale about 12 feet long, and it will feed 4 families for the whole year.
+It only takes 2 people to catch a whale about 12 feet long, and it will feed 4 families for the whole year.
 Eileen helps the family work on it to get her share.
-She also dries white fish and smokes it.
-And the Muskox have come from the west and was introduced into their diet.
+She also dries and smokes white fish.
+The Muskox have come from the West and were introduced into their diet.
 She told us that in May the geese come and everyone is excited to start harvesting them.
-They keep the down and also make their coats out them.
+They keep their own and also make their coats out of them.

 Call upon the Kindness of Strangers

 As soon as we pulled over, we knew we had made a big mistake.
-The van sunk immediately as if we had just entered quicksand.
-But it wasn’t quicksand, it was snowpack.
-Snowpack is a mass of snow on the ground that is compressed and hardened by its own weight.
+The van sank immediately as if we had just entered quicksand.
+But it wasn’t quicksand; it was snowpack.
+A snowpack is a mass of snow on the ground that is compressed and hardened by its own weight.
 The snowpack in this part of the world is really deceiving.
-You can walk on it, you can ski on it, you can drive a snow mobile on it once it’s hard enough, but you can’t drive a heavy van on it.
+You can walk on it, you can ski on it, you can drive a snowmobile on it once it’s hard enough, but you can’t drive a heavy van on it.

-Note: I’m not suggesting that as a ‘thing to do’ in Tuk you get stuck, but if you do, realize that it can actually be a fun, learning experience.
+Note: I’m not suggesting that you get stuck as a ‘thing to do’ in Tuk, but if you do, realize that it can actually be a fun learning experience.

 If you come, realize there’s really only one hotel in town and one grocery store in town.
 We stayed at the Smitty’s B&B (known for giving out free hugs!).
 They were more like big condos rather than a hotel or a room – but it was perfect for our group!